vanessa-ip/vanessa-ip/README.md

 :herb: **ABOUT ME**

-I am passionate about the cross-section of business and analytics.
-I am a food enthusiast and a health nut who is enhancing my skills in SQL, Tableau and Python with a mission to utilize data and create a positive impact on this planet.
-My future aspirations involve gaining a deeper understanding of AI and machine learning.
+I am passionate about the cross-section of health, business operations and analytics.
+I am on a mission to utilize the power of data and insights to create a positive impact on this planet.
+My future aspirations involve expanding my knowledge of AI and machine learning.

 Check out my **case studies** on **[Pet Product Subscription](https://github.com/vanessa-ip/pet-product-subscription)** and **[Global Crop Production](https://github.com/vanessa-ip/global-crop-production)**.
 I will be posting more projects as I discover fascinating insights to understand and solve problems a data set at a time.